Anal abscess, perianal abscess and anorectal abscess

 Types of anal abscess

 The most common type of abscess is a perianal abscess.
 This often appears as a painful boil-like swelling near the anus.
 It may be red in colour and warm to the touch.
 Anal abscesses located in deeper tissue are less common and may be less visible.

 Another type of abscess is an anorectal abscess, which occurs when pus builds up in both the rectum and anus.
-The rectum is the area of the large intestine where stools (faeces) are stored.
+The rectum is the area of the large intestine where stools (faeces) are stored before being passed through the anus.
 This type of abscess can be caused by a sexually transmitted infection (STI), a blocked gland or the infection of an anal fissure.